Open primary navigation menu

 Any faculty, administrative, staff employee, or third party charged with such an offense may be prosecuted under New York State criminal statutes.
 Any faculty, administrative, or staff employee charged with such an offense will be subject to the rules and procedures outlined in the sexual misconduct policy and/or provisions of the Employee Handbook or Faculty Handbook, which apply independently of any legal proceedings.

-The College is required to report instances of alleged sexual assault to criminal authorities without the express consent of the victim, and where a legal obligation mandates such reporting (e.g., if there is suspected abuse or neglect of a minor).
+The University is required to report instances of alleged sexual assault to criminal authorities without the express consent of the victim, and where a legal obligation mandates such reporting (e.g., if there is suspected abuse or neglect of a minor).